Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Methods

 \subsubsection{Independence.}

-Unfortunately, our likelihood expression \ref{minimize_me} implies an incorrect assumption.
+Unfortunately, our likelihood expression \ref{eqn:basic-likelihood} implies an incorrect assumption.
 Adding together $-\ell(\vec x_\upsilon)$ and $-\ell(\vec x_c) $ implies that the joint probability $\mathrm{Pr}(\vec x_\upsilon, \vec x_c) = \mathrm{Pr}(\vec x_\upsilon)\mathrm{Pr}(\vec x_c)$, which in turn implies independence of the vehicle's over-the-ground velocity from current.
-Previous authors who modeled over-the-ground vehicle kinematics and additively smoothed both current and vehicle kinematics made the same assumption \textit{de facto}.
+As far as we can tell, all previous authors who modeled over-the-ground vehicle kinematics and additively smoothed both current and vehicle kinematics made the same assumption \textit{de facto}.
 Instead, the glider's {\it through-the-water} velocity is independent of current; its over-the-ground velocity obviously depends upon current, and this dependence becomes more significant in larger currents:

-where, $\vec x_{\dot r}$ is the relative velocity of the vehicle through the water.
+where $\vec x_{\dot r}$ is the relative velocity of the vehicle through the water.